Virgin Australia says FIRB approves Tiger Australia deal

-SYDNEY, May 28 (Reuters) - Australia’s Foreign Investment Review Board has approved Virgin Australia Holdings Ltd’s plan to take control of loss-making rival Tiger Australia, setting up a battle for domestic budget air travellers with Qantas Airways Ltd’s Jetstar unit.
+SYDNEY (Reuters) - Australia’s Foreign Investment Review Board has approved Virgin Australia Holdings Ltd’s (VAH.AX) plan to take control of loss-making rival Tiger Australia, setting up a battle for domestic budget air travelers with Qantas Airways Ltd’s (QAN.AX) Jetstar unit.

 Virgin, Australia’s No.2 carrier, in October announced plans to buy 60 percent of Tiger Australia for A$35 million ($33.7 million) and invest a further A$62.5 million to increase the fleet size to 35 aircraft from 11 by 2018.